-Many people use several “low-water-use” plant terms interchangeably, such as drought tolerant, water-wise, xeric, and native.
+Many people use several “low-water-use” plant terms interchangeably in horticulture, such as drought tolerant, waterwise, xeric, and native.
 While the meanings of these terms may overlap, there are some very significant differences.
-Understanding these differences is important for designing and maintaining successful low-water-use landscapes.
+Understanding the differences between these terms is important for designing and maintaining successful low-water-use landscapes.

 How much drought a particular plant will tolerate depends on a number of factors: Where did the plant evolve or come from?
 What is the typical season and duration of drought there?
-What are the typical temperatures and exposures?
+What are the typical temperatures and exposures in its native habitat?
 What type of soils do these plants typically grow in?
-And finally, how does that factor into their drought tolerance in your yard?
+And finally, how does this information relate to the conditions in your yard?

-Water-wise refers to plants that evolved in regions with lower precipitation, thus requiring less water throughout the growing season than most residential landscape plants.
-But what does that mean?
-It typically means the length between irrigation or rain is an extended period of time.
-Some mistakenly think that water-wise means you never have to water them.
-However, water-wise plants as a category have a wide range of water requirements, depending on the plant species and the habitat where it is native.
-Some plants may require water twice a week during the growing season, others only once every other week or once a month.
-Still others require no supplemental water.
+Waterwise refers to plants that evolved in regions with lower annual precipitation.
+These plants naturally require water less often throughout the growing season than most typical residential landscape plants.
+It is a common misconception that water-wise means you never have to provide supplemental water for the plant.
+Rather, the term water-wise encompasses a broad range of water requirements, depending on the plant species and the habitat where it is native.
+Some plants may require water once a week during the growing season, others only once every other week or once a month, still others require no supplemental water.
 Even plants that require water two or three times a week still fall within the range of water-wise.
-Interestingly, some water-wise plants may not be tolerant of drought, and may require more supplemental water than usual during a drought.
+Interestingly, some water-wise plants may not be tolerant of drought, and may require supplemental water during a drought.
 And just as with other landscape plants, waterwise plants require supplemental water until they become established.

-Xeric refers to the extremely dry end of the water-wise spectrum.
-These are plants that, once established, do not require supplemental water.
-In fact, some suffer if they receive supplemental water, such as Pinyon Pine (Pinus edulis) and Mormon Tea (Ephedra).
+Xeric refers to the driest end of the water-wise spectrum.
+Xeric plants require supplemental water until establishment, but afterwards do not.
+In fact, some suffer if they receive supplemental water, such as Pinyon Pine (Pinus edulis) and Mormon Tea (Ephedra spp.).

-Several different soil types enhance Utah’s unique landscape.
+Utah’s unique landscape includes several different soil types.
 Some of our native plants, including some that are threatened or endangered, are endemic to particular soil types.
 This means they will only grow where certain geologic formations or soils are found.
 These soils may have unique mineral content, textural drainage, or microbiological characteristics that native plant species have adapted to, some of which may affect how well the plant stays hydrated.
 When designing and selecting native plants for your landscape, consider what type of native habitat you are going for, including the elevation, soils, and water typically available in that habitat.
 And take advantage of micro-climates, as it’s always fun to explore what might be perfect for that different or challenging spot.

-Xeriscape is a term that lately seems misunderstood, and poorly designed landscapes leave us with the wrong concept.
-Barren landscapes—mainly rock and gravel with a few scattered cactus or other plants is not what is meant by Xeriscape.
-The term Xeriscape was defined and trademarked by the Denver Water Board in 1981.
-It means that your design incorporates low-water-use plants, and group plants together that have similar water requirements (hydrozoning).
-You can still have a lawn and plantings that require more water, but everything is designed, planted and irrigated within hydrozones.
+Xeriscape is a term that is also misunderstood, and poorly designed landscapes leave us with the wrong concept.
+Barren landscapes—mainly rock or gravel with a few scattered plants is not what is meant by Xeriscape.
+The term Xeriscape was defined and trademarked by the Denver Water Board in 1981, and refers to designs that incorporate low-water-use plants, and group plants together that have similar water requirements (hydrozoning).
+Xeriscapes can still have a lawn and plantings that require more water, but the landscape is designed, planted and irrigated within hydrozones.

-The plants in the remaining hydrozones may not be as familiar to everyone, but will show that a well-designed landscape can be densely planted, beautiful and use less water.
+Plants in these remaining hydrozones may not be as familiar, but show that well-designed landscapes can be densely planted, beautiful and use less water.